Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-setup.md

     - [Configure dbt Core project and upload artifacts](#configure-dbt-core-project-and-upload-artifacts)
     - [Review artifacts in dbt Cloud](#review-artifacts-in-dbt-cloud)

+Make sure to enable the hybrid projects toggle in dbt Cloud’s **Account settings** page.

 ### Make dbt Core models public

-Before connecting your dbt Core project a dbt Cloud project, you should make sure the dbt Core project is up to date.

-1. Make sure models that you want to share use `access: public` in their model configuration.
+Before connecting your dbt Core project to a dbt Cloud project, make sure models that you want to share have `access: public` in their model configuration.
 This setting makes those models visible to other dbt Cloud projects for better collaboration, such as [cross-project referencing](/docs/collaborate/govern/project-dependencies#how-to-write-cross-project-ref).

-   The easiest way to set this would be in your `dbt_project.yml` file, however you can set this in the following places:
+1. The easiest way to set this would be in your `dbt_project.yml` file, however you can also set this in the following places:
    - `dbt_project.yml` (project-level)
    - `properties.yml` (for individual models)
    - A model's `.sql` file using a `config` block